traject/traject/README.md

 list the tests -- but generally prefer unit-style "assert_*" methods to make actual assertions, for clarity.

-Some tests need to run against a solr instance.
-Currently no solr instance is baked in.
-You can provide your own solr instance to test against and set shell ENV variable "solr_url", and the tests will use it.
-Otherwise, tests will use a mocked up Solr instance.

 To make a pull request, please make a feature branch *created from the master branch*, not from an existing feature branch.
 (If you need to do a feature branch dependent on an existing not-yet merged feature branch... discuss this with other developers first!)